-“If it were not for my 3rd grade teacher, Miss Arnat, seeing the potential in this troubled little kid at 8 years old, I wouldn’t be here today,” Ron Wilson, CEO of interviewstream shared as he sat down to chat with Greg Dietz, Assistant Superintendent for Human Resources, Maine Township HS, District 207 on May 7, 2020.
+“If it were not for my 3rd grade teacher, Miss Arnat, seeing the potential in this troubled little kid at 8 years old, I wouldn’t be here today,” Ron Wilson, shared as he sat down to chat with Greg Dietz, Assistant Superintendent for Human Resources, Maine Township HS, District 207 on May 7, 2020.

 Ron and Greg chatted for a bit about how things are going for HR teams in K12 school districts and below is a quick recap and some sound bites from the full discussion.

 Many people remember a teacher that greatly impacted their lives, and children today need to continue to feel the impact of great teachers.
 K-12 districts are currently in the midst of the perfect storm.
 Demand for teachers is high while the supply continues to be lower than needed.
 Districts are still constantly competing with each other to obtain the best teaching candidates.

 Innovation is necessary, now more than ever.
 Greg shared that “video interview usage has increased 67% across the nation in response to the COVID-19 crisis.” interviewstream was the first interviewing technology company to step up and offer free access to help keep the hiring process moving forward and that approach is the right one for companies to take in a situation like the one we’ve all found ourselves in suddenly.

 Greg has used his full set of tools, including interviewstream to create a new concept for the K12 world, the “new NCLB” (aka No Candidate Left Behind).
 This allows his district to interview 80-95% of people that apply, so that they don’t miss out on any rock star candidates.
 He also takes advantage of interviewstream technology to conduct exit interviews, “stay” interviews and now during the current crisis to teach students how to interview well.